-The Museum of Ventura County is honored to host Dolores Huerta on Thursday, March 19, 2020 @ 6:30 PM for a talk about her years working with the UFW, her work building community and organizing for change, and so much more.
+The Museum of Ventura County is honored to host Dolores Huerta on Thursday, March 19, 2020 @ 6:30 PM for a sold out talk about her years working with the UFW, her work building community and organizing for change, and so much more.
 Guests will have the opportunity to tour the Huelga!
 Photographs from the Frontlines by Jorge Corralejo exhibit both before and after the talk.
-Admission is $5 for museum members, $15 for non-members.
+This event is sold out and tickets are no longer available.

 Dolores Huerta is a civil rights activist and community organizer.
 She has worked for labor rights and social justice for over 50 years.
 In 1962, she and Cesar Chavez founded the United Farm Workers union.
 She served as Vice President and played a critical role in many of the union’s accomplishments for four decades.
 In 2002, she received the Puffin/Nation $100,000 prize for Creative Citizenship which she used to establish the Dolores Huerta Foundation (DHF).
 DHF is connecting groundbreaking community-based organizing to state and national movements to register and educate voters; advocate for education reform; bring about infrastructure improvements in low-income communities; advocate for greater equality for the LGBT community; and create strong leadership development.
 She has received numerous awards: among them The Eleanor Roosevelt Humans Rights Award from President Clinton in 1998.
 In 2012 President Obama bestowed Dolores with The Presidential Medal of Freedom, the highest civilian honor in the United States.